Qi Long, PhD

 Dr. Long’s research purposefully includes novel statistical research and impactful biomedical research, each of which reinforces the other.
-Its thrust is to advance statistical methodology and data analytics in medicine and public health; Dr. Long is keenly interested in precision medicine and implementation science, and in big data.
+Its thrust is to develop statistical methods and data analytics for advancing precision medicine and population health with keen interests in the use of big biomedical data including, but not limited to, -omics data, electronic health records (EHRs) data, and mobile health (mHealth) data.

 Dr. Long’s research has been supported by the National Institutes of Health (NIH), the Patient-Centered Outcomes Research Institute, the National Science Foundation, the U.S. Department of Veterans Affairs and the American Heart Association (AHA).

 He was a member of the Emory Winship Cancer Institute, a senior statistician at the Emory Clinical Cardiovascular Research Institute, and a statistician at the Atlanta Veterans Administration Medical Center.
 He has directed the statistical and data coordinating centers of multiple NIH/AHA-supported studies—including multi-center clinical studies—supervising a team of database administrators and programmers, application developers and statistical analysts.

 Dr. Long is an elected fellow of the American Statistical Association and an elected member of the International Statistical Institute.
 He currently directs the Biostatistics Core in the Abramson Cancer Center at the University of Pennsylvania.

 Content Area Specialties